ozgurasarstat/robjm/README.md

 library(robjm)

 TO DO:

-- add rate of change to the survival model
+- add rate of change to the survival model other than nor nor and mod3

 - prediction for the models other than nor and mod3

 - prediction for longitudinal data

 - plot, summary, print etc

-- develop general function for ld and jm, e.g. a function that is for nor, mod1, mod2, mod3, tv as a sinlge file -put useful warnings: egif prob is obtained as 0/0 nan is produced
+- develop general function for ld and jm, e.g. a function that is for nor, mod1, mod2, mod3, tv as a sinlge file

+- add last.time option